asi-uniovi/fcma/README.md

 - _total_seconds_ = _pre_allocation_seconds_ + _allocation_seconds_.
 - _partial_ilp_seconds_.
 Time spent in the partial ILP problem before allocation.
 This value is valid only for _speed_level=1_ and is included in _pre_allocation_seconds_ in that case.
 - _pre_allocation_status_.
-The status previous to the solution.
+The status previous to the allocation.
 It may be OPTIMAL, FEASIBLE or INVALID.
 It will never be OPTIMAL for _speed_level=2_ or _speed_level=3_ since with these solvers the optimality can not be guaranteed.
 - _final_status_.
 The solution status, after the allocation phase.
 It may be OPTIMAL, FEASIBLE or